-Do you want to add a custom login URL in WordPress?
+Here are the 2 easiest ways to add a custom login URL in WordPress:

 Why Add a Custom Login URL in WordPress?

-With that said, let’s show you how to add a custom login URL in WordPress in just a few simple steps.
+Now, let’s look at how to add a custom login URL in WordPress.

 The simplest way to add a custom login URL in WordPress is by using a WordPress plugin.
 This lets you simply change your WordPress login URL without editing any core WordPress files.

 We recommend using the SeedProd plugin.
-It’s the best drag and drop WordPress page builder used by over 1 million sites.
-With this plugin, you can easily customize your SeedProd login page and change the URL.
+It’s the best drag-and-drop WordPress page builder used by over 1 million sites.
+With this plugin, you can easily customize your WordPress login page and change its URL.

 The first thing you need to do is install and activate the plugin.
 For more details, see our step-by-step guide on how to install a WordPress plugin.